How Quickly Can Endometriosis Grow Back After Surgery?

 Pain or any other symptom that resembles those that had before surgery might easily lead one to believe—or be told—that "the endo is back."

-Comparing your recovery to that of others or even to your own recovery from a prior operation is therefore a very terrible idea.
+Comparing your recovery to that of others or even to your own recovery from a prior operation is, therefore, a very terrible idea.

 Hormone therapy and anti-inflammatory drugs such as ibuprofen and naproxen sodium are often the primary therapies for endometriosis.